-Oregon is one of 2 states in America with NO protective pro-life laws.
+Oregon is the only state in America with NO protective pro-life laws.
 Oregon’s legal protection of abortion began before Roe v.
 Wade.

 1969 – Oregon became one of the first states to legalize abortion.
 SB 193 legalized abortion during the first 150 days of pregnancy.
 SB 193 allowed a licensed physician to perform an abortion on an Oregon resident in the following circumstances: